Harold Lovre

-Harold Orrin Lovre (January 30, 1904 – January 17, 1972) was an American Republican who was elected as a member of the United States House of Representatives.
+Harold Orrin Lovre (January 30, 1904 – January 17, 1972) was an American politician.
+A member of the Republican Party, Lovre represented South Dakota in the United States House of Representatives from 1949 to 1957.

 Early life and education

 Lovre was born in Toronto, South Dakota.
 He was married to Viola Florell.
-He earned his bachelors degree at St. Olaf College, in Northfield, Minnesota, then graduated from the University of South Dakota School of Law with his J.D. in 1927.
+He earned his bachelor's degree at St. Olaf College in Northfield, Minnesota, then graduated from the University of South Dakota School of Law with his J.D. in 1927.

 Law and political career

 He was admitted to the bar in 1927 via diploma privilege and began the practice of law in Hayti, South Dakota.
-He twice acted as the state's attorney of Hamlin County (1929-1932 and 1937-1940) and in Watertown, South Dakota Codington County 1944-1949.
-He additionally served as President of the State Board of Agriculture in 1939 and 1940.
-He was also member of the South Dakota state senate 1941-1944.
+He twice acted as the state's attorney of Hamlin County (1929–1932 and 1937–1940), and later practiced law in Watertown, South Dakota.
+He additionally served as president of the State Board of Agriculture in 1939 and 1940.

-Lovre was elected to the South Dakota Senate in 1941 and again in 1944, also serving as Chairman of the South Dakota Republican Committee in 1947 and 1948.
+Lovre served in the South Dakota Senate from 1941 to 1944 as a Republican, and later served as chairman of the South Dakota Republican Committee in 1947 and 1948.

 Congressional career

-In 1949, he was elected on the Republican ticket to the 81st Congress of the United States House of Representatives from South Dakota and served from January 3, 1949, to January 3, 1957.
-He ran for re-election to a fifth term in 1956 but lost to George McGovern.
+In 1948, Lovre was elected as a Republican to the United States House of Representatives, representing South Dakota's 1st congressional district.
+He served from January 3, 1949, to January 3, 1957.
+He ran for re-election to a fifth term in 1956, but was defeated by Democrat George McGovern, a future presidential nominee.